springbov/dndsrd5.2_markdown/src/03_Classes/08_Ranger.md

 - Gain the following traits from the Core Ranger Traits table: Hit Point Die, proficiency with Martial weapons, proficiency in one skill of your choice from the Ranger's skill list, and training with Light and Medium armor and Shields.
 - Gain the Ranger's level 1 features, which are listed in the Ranger Features table.
 See the multiclassing rules in "Character Creation" to determine your available spell slots.

+### Ranger Class Features

+As a Ranger, you gain the following class features when you reach the specified Ranger levels.
+These features are listed in the Ranger Features table.

 Table: Ranger Features: —Spell Slots per Spell Level—

 | Level | Proficiency Bonus | Class Features                                 | Favored Enemy | Prepared Spells | 1 | 2 | 3 | 4 | 5 |